 My rating: 4 of 5 stars

-In compressed and non-linear form, McGuire gives a cyclical vision of time, embedding humanity within nature and showing our recurrent periods of flourishing and failure.
+In compressed and non-linear form, McGuire gives us a cyclical vision of time, embedding humanity within nature and showing our recurrent periods of flourishing and failure.
 It is satisfyingly epic (in the generic sense) and even pagan.
-But Here‘s dialogue and its several narrative threads tend toward banality.
-We follow the aging of a family from the late ’50s on, we watch a young Indian couple about to make love in 1609, we witness the tension between an artist and his muse in 1871, we eavesdrop on the nervous anticipation before Ben Franklin arrives at his son’s house for a stay, and more.
+But the book’s dialogue and its several narrative threads tend toward banality.
+We follow the aging of a family from the late 1950s on, we watch a young Indian couple about to make love in 1609, we witness the tension between an artist and his muse in 1871, we eavesdrop on the nervous anticipation before Ben Franklin arrives at his son’s house for a stay in the 18th century, and more.
 But we do not linger in any of these stories long enough for characters to develop or deepen into figures we can care about.
-This has the paradoxical effect of rendering the book not cold but rather sentimental.
+This abstraction—the characters represent nothing in particular, but the human condition as such—has the paradoxical effect of rendering the book not cold but rather sentimental.

-My favorite moment: in 10,000 BCE, some kind of mammoth broods on the spot that will be the center of the room.
+One moment in the book stands out.
+In 10,000 BCE, some kind of mammoth broods on the spot that will be the center of the room.
 Just below it, in a separate panel, a young girl reclines and reads on the house’s floor in 1970.
-At first, we are impressed with the fragility of civilization, the seeming defenselessness of the girl—and even the book she reads—as opposed to the huge animal hovering over her in the distant past.
-But then we recall what has gone into excluding that now-extinct creature and mastering the land it once occupied, and we realize that the young girl—and her book—are the real powers in the conflict, at least until the weather will temporarily reclaim the house for nature.
+At first, we are impressed with the fragility of civilization, the seeming defenselessness of the girl—and even the book she reads—as opposed to the huge animal hovering over her, temporally distant in the narrative yet physically proximate on the page.
+But then we recall what has gone into excluding that now-extinct creature and mastering the land it once occupied.
+We realize that the young girl—and her book—are the real powers in the conflict, at least until the weather will temporarily reclaim the house for nature.
 That is sequential art: put two pictures together and allow their juxtaposition to give rise to thought.